What is it?

 Possibly effective for...

 - Stomach cancer.
-People who eat high-fiber foods, such as oats and oat bran, seem to have a lower risk of stomach cancer.
+Eating high-fiber foods, such as oats and oat bran, seems to lower the risk of stomach cancer.

 Possibly ineffective for...